-This post is sponsored by Blue Diamond Almond Breeze Almondmilk, our very fave and a staple in the house.
+This recipe for almond butter ice cream cakes is sponsored by Blue Diamond Almond Breeze Almondmilk, our very fave and a staple in the house.

 We’re going through a bit of a heat wave right now.
 It’s deceiving because the temp says 83, but with 100% humidity, you have one uncomfortable huffing and puffing person over here.
 I’ve always been someone who runs cold, so it’s very strange to be profusely sweating.
 Turning on the oven is out of the question, unless I want to heat up the entire house.
 We’ve been eating lots of fresh fruit, salads, and chia pudding.
 Oh, and popsicles…